Countries blocking access to The Pirate Bay: Iran

-The Pirate Bay is currently blocked in Iran.
+As per August 2022, The Pirate Bay is blocked in Iran.

 Italy

 In mid-2008, following the criminal charges raised in Sweden, the Italian Federation against Musical Piracy in Milan requested action in Italy.
 The deputy public prosecutor pursued the complaint in the Bergamo Court for Preliminary Investigations, which on 1 August 2008 decreed to block access from Italian ISPs to all Pirate Bay addresses.
 The ruling was based on prevention of copyright violations by the site's users in Italian territory.
 Once the block had been put in effect, The Pirate Bay responded on 10 August 2008 by posting instructions to work around the block and later by creating a separate site for Italians, but shortly afterwards the ISPs also blocked the alternate site.
 Some ISPs had implemented the block by redirecting The Pirate Bay traffic to a site owned by the IFPI.
 Italian security expert Matteo Flora suggested that by having the page redirected this way, IFPI could access Italian users' cookies and impersonate them on the official The Pirate Bay website.
 Two Italian IT lawyers Giovanni Battista Gallus and Francesco Micozzi together with forensics expert Matteo Flora appealed to the Bergamo court, which reviewed the case and on 24 September 2008 quashed the original ruling.
 The decision lifting the block was based on the applicability of the "preventive seizure" section of the Italian Code of Criminal Procedure, which cannot force actions on parties unrelated to the potential offence (ISPs to filter users' traffic).
 With the April 2009 verdict in Sweden as a precedent, the Bergamo prosecutor appealed the Italian ruling in the Supreme Court of Cassation to reinstate the block.
 In September 2009, the Supreme Court annulled the decision to overturn the block, and the case was again reviewed in the Bergamo court.

 On 8 February 2010, the web site was blocked again by the Italian Supreme Court.
 At least since 2014 the site is blocked in Italy only at dns level on some ISPs.
 It is still fully accessible from the lesser known ones.